-Children must never be separated from both their custodians.
+Children must never be separated from both their parents/legal guardians.
 A child may be kept in detention for a maximum of 72 hours.
 If there are exceptional grounds, this time can be extended by a further 72 hours, but never longer than this.

 Placement in other locations than the Swedish Migration Agency’s detention centres

 When you are placed in detention, the Swedish Migration Agency may decide that, instead of living at the Swedish Migration Agency’s detention centre, you should be placed in one of the Police’s detention centres or in one of the remand centres of the Swedish Prison and Probation Service.
 This only applies to persons over the age of 18.